 I opened the closet door.
 On hangers hung a few women’s blouses, and on the floor were a few pairs of shoes, left behind by the police I guessed.
-I felt I was invading Sandy’s privacy, but I looked in the dresser drawers: all empty.
-I sat on the comfortable king-sized bed but would not sleep there.
+I felt I was invading Sandy’s privacy, but I looked in the dresser drawers anyway: all empty.
+I sat for a moment on the comfortable king-sized bed but would not sleep there.
 It was still Sandy’s room.
 I would use the guest room.

 The study to the left of the master bedroom would be the perfect home office.
 The large oak desk and leather chair were still there.
 The drawers contained pens, sticky notes and other office supplies.
 Nothing of any significance.

 I perused the books on the shelves.
 Much of it was about art and history.
 I found it odd that many were about the paranormal and the occult.
 From what I knew, Sandy was never interested in that stuff.

 The second-floor bathroom was tidy and bigger than the one downstairs.
 The guest bedroom with its twin bed against the far wall was neat.
 There was a closet to the right of the doorway, a small night table next to the bed, and dresser and chair by the window.
 I’d move my clothes in later.

 The attic was cluttered just like Sandy said.
 It was one huge loft-like room filled with old furniture covered with white sheets.
 One by one I lifted them off, revealing old items like an empty bureau, a rocking chair, and a vintage waist-high radio with a wooden frame.
-More plastic totes containing Christmas and Halloween decorations were stacked on one another in one section of the attic.
+More plastic totes containing Christmas and Halloween decorations were stacked on one another in a section of the attic.